Going camping? Go Solar!

-Most permanent solar panels sit nearly flat on the roof, which means dirt and dust that has been collecting on the surface of the solar panel has nowhere to go.
-Cleaning the solar panel periodically will ensure the solar cells are achieving maximum exposure to the sun, thus maximising their overall efficiency.
+Most permanent solar panels sit nearly flat on the roof, which means dirt and dust that have been collecting on the surface of the solar panel have nowhere to go.
+Clean the solar panel periodically to ensure the solar cells are achieving maximum exposure to the sun, thus maximising their overall efficiency.

 If you tend to use a polishing motion to clean your solar panel, there’s a good chance you’re actually creating a static charge, which attracts dust particles.
 The best way to keep your solar panel clean is to wipe it over with a water/detergent mix, before rinsing it with clean water (with a small amount of detergent) and letting it dry on its own.
 The detergent actually acts as an anti-static agent.